-The Ci Group can help put everything together for you if need be.
+For those wishing to follow suit in Australia, the Ci Group can help put everything together for you if need be.
 We know the right product to recommend as being most fit for purpose, and we know the right content creators for just about any task.

 Not every LED project, however, concerns illusion.
 Some will utilise the screen real estate to tell a corporate story or display digital art.
 If the latter, this might also include data driven content that relates to the activities of the enterprise in question.
 Examples of this are airports displaying digital art based on real time air traffic at the location, or hospitals displaying progress in their donation drive efforts.
 LED display can focus attention on such matters more effectively than most other mediums.